GLARE: A Dataset for Traffic Sign Detection in Sun Glare: GLARE Dataset

 \section{GLARE Dataset}

 This section presents the GLARE traffic sign dataset, a sun glare focused dataset to assist researchers and developers in building real-time autonomous traffic sign detection and classification system in sun glare conditions.
 The dataset includes 2157 images and annotations, each containing a single traffic sign annotation.
-This dataset can be used for classification, detection, concurrent detection and classification.
+This dataset can be used for {object localization, recognition, and object detection tasks}.